 The laid-back atmosphere adds to Bern’s beauty, and as you wander through the picturesque cobbled streets, you’ll find something exciting to do at every twist and turn.
 Whether you want to immerse yourself in history at the city’s many museums, take a trip to some of its most famous attractions such as the Clock Tower, or take a relaxing cruise down the beautiful River Aare, Bern has much to offer.

 The best thing about Bern is that it’s the perfect place to go at any time of year.
 Whether you want to go hiking in the summer months, or take a trip to the famous Christmas markets in winter, it’s just as beautiful all year round.
 September is a particularly great time to visit, as the sun is still shining and there are a lot fewer crowds.
-A flight in September will cost around £100 each way, and you can get a great three-star hotel for under 114.76SFr* (£90.00) per night too.

 When many people think about going to Croatia, they often start their search in the popular Hvar or Dubrovnik.
 The country’s capital, Zagreb, is often overlooked in the shadows of the coast or surrounding islands, but its beautiful sites and numerous attractions make it a perfect place for a break abroad.

 From wacky and unique attractions such as the Museum of Torture and the Museum of Broken Relationships, to the many famous sites like Zagreb Cathedral and the Church of St. Mark’s, there’s something for everyone in this desirable destination.

 Although the coast of Croatia is a great place to go for a beach holiday, if you’re looking for a city break in Zagreb, it’s best to go when the weather isn’t too hot.
 September is the perfect month to visit, as both the sizzling temperatures and the number of tourists begins to drop.